data dashboard analytics

 If a lot of people are posting and commenting on your content marketing on their social media pages, or linking to you within their own content, this tells search engines that other people find your website valuable.
 This is exactly what the likes of Google are looking for when deciding what to serve up its own users.

 However, just because you have lots of links pointing back to your site, this doesn’t mean you’ll automatically see success.
-Off-page optimisation must be a multi-faceted approach, and quality backlinks are just one ranking factor you need to take into account.
+Off-page optimization must be a multi-faceted approach, and quality backlinks are just one ranking factor you need to take into account.

 There are a lot of things you can do that fall under the banner of off-page SEO, but some of the most common are: